mylittletony/mylittletony.github.io/_posts/2015-07-30-integrating-meraki.markdown

 <img src="/images/community/tutorials/meraki-guide/walled-garden.png">
 </div>

-Now you'll need to add your Meraki Box into your <b>Cucumber Tony dashboard</b>.
+Now you'll need to add your Meraki Box into your <b>CT WiFi dashboard</b>.

 You'll need the MAC address for this.
 To find this, click on the <b>Wireless</b> tab on the left hand side and select <b>Access Points</b>.